CDCgov/phdi-google-cloud/docs/implementation-guide.md

 ### User Assumptions
 The steps below assume that a user:
 1. Has some familiarity working in a command line environment.
-2. Has a basic familiarity with Git, and has a GitHub account.
-   - Instructions for installing Git can be found [here](https://github.com/git-guides/install-git).
-   - If you do not have a GitHub account you can create one [here](https://github.com/join).
-   - If you are unfamiliar with git [here](https://www.w3schools.com/git/) is a tutorial to get you started.
-3. Has a basic familiarity with GCP.
+2. Has a basic familiarity with GCP.
    - The GCP getting started docs are available [here](https://cloud.google.com/docs/get-started).
-4. Has a GCP account with permissions to create new projects in your organization's GCP environment, or a GCP account with `Owner` access to a project in your organizations’ GCP environment that was created to house the PHDI GCP pipelines, and the name of this project.
+3. Has a GCP account with permissions to create new projects in your organization's GCP environment, or a GCP account with `Owner` access to a project in your organizations’ GCP environment that was created to house the PHDI GCP pipelines, and the name of this project.
    - If you do not meet either of these criteria contact the owner of your organization's GCP environment.